LuckyGUY434/landing-page-/README.md

 # landing-page-
-using new gained knowledge to make complex web
+using newly gained knowledge to make simple web